epiphany-platform/m-azure-kubernetes-service/README.md

 M_SUBNET_NAME ?= "existing subnet name"
 M_VNET_NAME ?= "existing vnet name"
 EOF
-make apply-only-azks
+make apply
 ```

-If You want to destroy the AKS, execute above instruction in the same way using destroy-only-azks command instead of apply-only-azks
+If You want to destroy the AKS, execute above instruction in the same way using `destroy` command instead of `all`.

 # Release module